Ben Art Bucks

 How much can I apply for?

 Students and student groups may apply for up to $250.
-We are open to considering slightly larger requests, but we ask that students schedule a meeting with Sachs Program staff when a higher request is needed and before submitting an application.
+We are open to considering slightly larger requests, students seeking funding significantly over $250 we ask to schedule a meeting with Sachs Program staff.
+Students seeking funding up to $250 are not required to schedule a meeting with Sachs staff.

 How do I receive the grant?